FaridSafi/react-native-google-places-autocomplete/README.md

       debounce={200} // debounce the requests in ms. Set to 0 to remove debounce.
 By default 0ms. renderLeftButton={()  => <Image source={require('path/custom/left-icon')} />}
       renderRightButton={() => <Text>Custom text after the input</Text>}
-    />
+      autoSelectFirstResult={true} // On blur, automatically select the first result in the list />
   );
 }